draperlaboratory/VIBES/README.md

 * `"max-tries" : INT` -
   Specifies the number of times to let VIBES try patching.
 Leaving this parameter unspecified or setting it to `0` tells VIBES to try forever.
+* `"minizinc-model" : FILEPATH` -
+  Specifies the path to a minizinc model filepath.
+If this is omitted, VIBES will look for the file at `~/.vibes/model.mzn`.

 Here is an example of a valid configuration file, taken from the `resources/simple` example: